clicheinternetalias/argv/README.md

 # argv
 Not just another getopt.

-Foudn this in an old directory and was impressed with just how much effort I had put into it.
+Found this in an old directory and was impressed with just how much effort I had put into it.